 Lewis worked for Follansbee for 32 years, retiring in 1954.
 At the time of the 1930 census, he was listed as “clerk, steel mill” and ten years later, in 1940, as the chief of police at the steel mill.
 For 12 years he was active in the community on the Steubenville Civil Service Committee.
 He served for a time as its chair.

 In September 1914, Lewis had married Mary Elizabeth Dignan of Steubenville.
-They were married for 41 years prior to his death of heart complications at Ohio Valley Hospital on February 25, 1956.
+They were married for 41 years prior to his death of heart complications at Ohio Valley Hospital on February 25, 1956, at age 72.
 The couple had two sons, Edward and John.

 In addition to the sources noted in this biography, the author also accessed Lewis’s player file from the National Baseball Hall of Fame, the Baseball Necrology, the Encyclopedia of Minor League Baseball, Retrosheet.org, and Baseball-Reference.com.